 G05H21 Intermediate Dance - This class is a continuing exploration of techniques and theoretical concepts of various dance styles, with emphasis on precision of line and exactness of movement.
 Introduction of pointe work is introduced, if appropriate.
 After- school and/or evening rehearsals and performances may be required.
-Grade Level: 9-12 Prerequisite: Introduction to Dance or audition Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit:3.0 NCAA Approved: No
+Grade Level: 9-12 Prerequisite: Introduction to Dance or audition Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 3.0 NCAA Approved: No

 G05H22 Advanced Dance - The emphasis in this course is on the development of strength and form for quickness of body and mind coordination.
 The application of phrasing and the quality of movement is stressed.
 Center practice will include balance, jumps, leaps, extensions and turns, with the emphasis on exactness and precision of line.
 After-school and/or evening rehearsals and performances may be required.
-Grade Level: 9-12 Prerequisite: Intermediate Dance or audition Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 3.0 NCAA Approved: No

-G05H23 Dance IV - Dance IV requires further development of strength and form, with emphasis placed on perfecting the execution of the classical ballet, modern and/or jazz techniques.
-Advanced pointe work (where appropriate) and technique will be covered with a concentration in longer adagio and allegro combinations.
-After-school and/or evening rehearsals and performances may be required.
+Grade Level: 9-12 Prerequisite: Intermediate Dance or audition Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 3.0 NCAA Approved: No appropriate) and technique will be covered with a concentration in longer adagio and allegro combinations.
+Afterschool and/or evening rehearsals and performances may be required.
 Grade Level:12 Prerequisite: Dance I, Dance II, and Dance III Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit:1.0 NCAA Approved: No

+G05H23 Dance IV - Dance IV requires further development of strength and form, with emphasis placed on perfecting the execution of classical ballet, modern and/or jazz techniques.
+Advanced pointe work (where

 G05H73 IB Dance SL/HL- The IB DP dance course takes a holistic approach to dance and embraces a variety of dance traditions and dance cultures-past, present and looking towards the future.
 Performance, creative and analytical skills are mutually developed and valued whether the students are writing papers or creating/performing dances.
 The curriculum provides students with a liberal arts orientation to dance.
-This orientation facilitates the development of students who may become choreographers, dance scholars, performers or those, more broadly, who seek life enrichment through dance.
+This orientation facilitates the development of students who may become choreographers, dance scholars, performers, or those, more broadly, who seek life enrichment through dance.
 Grade Level: 11-12 Prerequisite: Intermediate Dance or audition Teacher Recommendation Needed: Yes Minimum Credit:1.0 Maximum Credit 2.0 NCAA Approved: No EPSO: Yes

 G05H75C1 Film IB I SL - This course focuses on the detailed textual analysis of films, film theory and history, and the techniques of organization of production.
 Students will engage in a detailed study of film sequences and the study of films and film-making traditions from more than one country.
-The creative process will be taught through the development of creative, analytical and production skills within filmmaking.
+The creative process will be taught through the development of creative, analytical, and production skills within filmmaking.
 Grade Level:11-12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit:1.0 NCAA Approved: No EPSO: Yes

 G05H75C2 Film IB II SL/HL - This course continues the Film I focus on detailed textual analysis of films, film theory and history, and the techniques of organization of production.
 Students will engage in a detailed study of film sequences and the study of films and film-making traditions from more than one country.
-The creative process will be taught through the development of creative, analytical and production skills within filmmaking.
+The creative process will be taught through the development of creative, analytical, and production skills within filmmaking.
 IB assessment components will be completed through this class, including a textual analysis, a comparative study, and a production portfolio.
-Grade Level:12 Prerequisite: IB Film I Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit:1.0 NCAA Approved: No EPSO: Yes
+Grade Level:12 Prerequisite: IB Film I Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No EPSO: Yes